benbovy/PyGChem/README.md

 for atmospheric composition.

 The project is currently at an early stage of development.
-This version is already usable, although many features still have to be implemented.
+This version is already usable (alpha stage), although many features still have to be implemented.
 The first release will provide:
 -   An object oriented library and a collection of routines (Python package) for model setup and parameterization (e.g., the global chemistry mechanism), for I/O operations, and for processing/plotting outputs